paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

 * 3     => 1

-The usual problem about LinkedLists are that if you write code that changes pointers, then you may end up with a node that has **nothing pointing to it**.
+The usual problem about LinkedLists are that if you write code that changes references, then you may end up with a node that has **nothing pointing to it**.
 In this case, that node... **lost forever, and you got the problem wrong**.
 Do not lose your nodes forever.
 They will fly away if you give them the chance.

-Here is the easy way -- You should make temporary pointers to nodes whenever you can.
-Making more pointers never hurt anybody.
+Here is the easy way -- You should make temporary references to nodes whenever you can.
+Making more references never hurt anybody.
 They're just more strings to hold onto your balloons with.

 ```java